switch-model/DEPRECATED-switch-hawaii-studies/README.md

 The current options for `<version>` are `v2016-01-15-data` and `v2016-01-28`.
 You can skip this command or use `git checkout master` to use the latest version of SWITCH.

-Please note: versions of SWITCH-Hawaii from before 2016-02-01 are currently only compatible with Pyomo 4.1 and the cplex solver.
-Please contact Matthias Fripp at UH (<mfripp@hawaii.edu>) if you would like to run earlier versions of SWITCH-Hawaii with Pyomo 4.2 (the latest version) or the glpk solver.
+Please note: versions of SWITCH-Hawaii from before 2016-02-03 are currently only compatible with Pyomo 4.1, the cplex solver and a Mac or Linux system (not Windows).
+Please contact Matthias Fripp at UH (<mfripp@hawaii.edu>) if you would like to run earlier versions of SWITCH-Hawaii in a different environment than this.

 On a Mac or Linux system, execute these commands:
 ```